 More than an accomplished surfer, Bethany Hamilton’s story is one of bravery and determination.
-She started competitive surfing as early as eight but at the age of 13, she was a victim of a shark attack and lost her left arm.
-Despite this traumatic experience, she resumed surfing a month after.
+She started competitive surfing as early as eight but at13, she was a victim of a shark attack and lost her left arm.
+Despite this traumatic experience, she resumed a month later.
 Hamilton taught herself to surf with one arm and continued to win major competitions.
 “The hardships she overcomes to perform at the level she does in the ocean is arguably unparalleled in men’s or women’s sport,” said surfing legend Kelly Slater.

 Considered as one of the best tennis players, Serena Williams is also notable for challenging gender roles in sports.
-Since she first reached number one in the Women’s Tennis Association tour in 2002, she has consistently maintained that ranking eight times.
-She’s won a total of 39 Grand Slam titles in singles, doubles, and mixed doubles.
+Since first reaching number one in the world in 2002, she has consistently maintained that ranking eight times.
+She’s won a total of 39 Grand Slam titles in singles (23), doubles (14), and mixed doubles (2).
 On top of that, she’s also the only tennis player (male or female) ever to have won Grand Slam singles titles six times in three of the four Slams.
 We can go on and on about Williams’ long list of achievements, but one thing that’s really worth noting is how she talks about body image and challenging male athletes.